thiegomoura/thiegomoura/README.md

 - ⚡ Fun fact: ...
 -->

-- 📌 I'm a trainner, Programmer Fullstack and technology enthusiast in the open hours
+- 📌 I'm backend developer and technology enthusiast in the open hours
-- 💻 It Analyst Computer Science Student
+- 💻 Computer Science Student
 - 🚼 Since 1997
 - 🇧🇷 From Brazil